The Schur-Horn theorem for operators with three point spectrum: Outer eigenvalue with finite multiplicity

 \section{Outer eigenvalue with finite multiplicity}

-In the last two remaining cases ((d) and (e)) of Theorem \ref{fullthm} we consider operators with finite dimensional kernel.
+In the last two remaining cases ((e) and (f)) of Theorem \ref{fullthm} we consider operators with finite dimensional kernel.
 In these cases, where there is an ``outer'' eigenvalue with finite multiplicity, we have the following necessary condition.